k33896733/Learning-Neural-Network-from-scratch--Excel-with-VBA-/README.md

 **Performance**

+Not very good, but I think it does learn.
 Financial time series are highly noisy and non-stationary.
 This implementation is **not** intended to deliver profitable trading signals and does **not** achieve competitive predictive accuracy compared to state-of-the-art models (e.g., LSTMs or industrial-scale networks).

+Left : the loss function ; Right : this is the actual price change (in orange) and the prediction (in black)
 <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/bbfccd92-9a95-4652-80ae-0c878ff468c8" />
 <img width="500" height="200" alt="prediction2" src="https://github.com/user-attachments/assets/17364d62-7225-41f2-8d12-7943362addd2" />

-**How to know if the model is correct?**
+**How to prove whether the model is learning?**
-The primary goal is educational: to verify correct implementation of core neural network mechanics.

 A key validation test is that when **one of the input features is set to the target closing price itself**, the model rapidly learns to reproduce that value exactly — demonstrating that **the forward and backward propagation logic functions correctly**.

 <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/8630de3f-a14d-4521-b235-9cb5706b0610" />